oulib-swc/gpn-swc-2016-countries/countries/India.md

 Hindi

 ## interesting trivia
 India is the seventh largest country by area and the second most populated country.
-India is treated as the home to ancient Indus valley civillization
+India is treated as the home to ancient Indus valley civillization.